Music education philosophy, ideas, and teaching strategies

 Because each of these sequences is a skillfully-crafted progression of micro-concepts that are naturally represented in the repertoire, how might we go about choosing one to use?

-I prefer the one we’re using inside The Planning Binder, but the good news is that rarely will we find ourselves stuck with one set sequences we find on a website or in a textbook.
+I prefer the one we’re using inside The Planning Binder, but the good news is that rarely will we find ourselves stuck with one set of sequences we find on a website or in a textbook.

 Year to year, school to school, and perhaps within a single semester, we can pivot and make adjustments based on what will work best for our students.
 Though consistency in the sequence overall will improve cohesive learning, we are largely free to adjust our focus based on student feedback.